 While men like Peter Howells were content to treat children as sex objects, Warwick Spinks and some of his Amsterdam friends broke new boundaries in treating them also as marketable goods.
 Some of those most closely involved have spoken of a house in North London where boys, aged between 11 and 14, were bound and buggered for the camera by two of the Amsterdam paedophiles.
 They say that boys were imported to Amsterdam for more film-making.
 They recall Spinks trying to charge £4,000 for a video of an eight-year-old boy being sexually abused and tortured by two men and, most alarming, they describe him showing a video in which a pre-pubescent boy was tortured, castrated and murdered.

-The words of these anonymous associates may stretch belief.
+The words of these anonymous associates stretch belief.
 They may be built of nothing but malice.
 Yet the allegations that Spinks was distributing such films is supported by others and, most significantly, by the words of Warwick Spinks himself.
 The undercover police officer asked Spinks if he could get him a sado-masochistic video involving some very young chickens.
-Unaware that his every word was being record, Spinks said he thought he could.
+Unaware that his every word was being recorded, Spinks said he thought he could.

 “How young is young?” he asked.